MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## [**mobile devices**](#tab/mobile)

 You'll need Microsoft Intune to onboard mobile devices, such as Android and iOS/iPadOS devices.
+If you have [Microsoft 365 Business Premium](../../business/index.yml), you have Endpoint Manager as part of your subscription.
+Endpoint Manager includes [Microsoft Intune](/mem/intune/fundamentals/what-is-intune) and [Mobile Device Management capabilities](/mem/intune/fundamentals/what-is-device-management).

 See the following resources to get help enrolling these devices into Intune:

 - [Enroll Android devices](/mem/intune/enrollment/android-enroll)
 - [Enroll iOS or iPadOS devices](/mem/intune/enrollment/ios-enroll)